david-deboer/covid_binned_data/README.md

 As mentioned above, the generating mapping software use matplotlib Basemap and shapefiles from the US Census Bureau.
 The two packages written and used are:  mymaps and bgbcovid (Berkeley Geo-Binned Covid).
-These aren't currently distributed as they are even rougher

-The code draws maps, calculates and displays overlays and contains slightly more data than in this repo (currently only the centroid over time).
-The software comprises two Python packages, which are very rough research quality at this point in time.
-They use a json format that is intermediate to these csv files and draw maps with overlays and time series.
+These aren't currently distributed as they are even rougher.
+In addition to geo-binning, the code draws maps, calculates and displays overlays and contains slightly more data than in this repo (currently only the centroid over time).

 Please contact ddeboer@berkeley.edu if interested.

+In addition to states shown above, the areas used are:

 ![US Counties](https://astro.berkeley.edu/~ddeboer/Confirmed_County_042320.png)
 CAPTION Confirmed cases by County.